 Convened by Michigan Engineering’s Office of Culture, Community and Equity (OCCE)

-The Culture, Community and Equity (CCE) Staff Network is comprised of a network of staff that meets on a regular basis with Executive Director Kimberly Burton and her Culture, Community and Equity Implementation team to work horizontally across Michigan Engineering and improve the lines of communication on topics related to culture, community and equity, ensure the work is not siloed and share resources.
+The Culture, Community and Equity (CCE) Staff Network is comprised of a network of staff that meets on a regular basis with the Culture, Community and Equity Implementation team to work horizontally across Michigan Engineering and improve the lines of communication on topics related to culture, community and equity, ensure the work is not siloed and share resources.
 The Network consists of full-time staff representing every department/unit at Michigan Engineering.
 The input from faculty is collected through the already existing Faculty DEI Department Leads.
 The creation of the CCE Network fulfills one of the recommended next steps in the College’s DEI Culture Shift.

 - Collaborate on refining the mission and scope of the Network.

 - Provide input on the topics being discussed by the Network, and secure department/unit’s authorization when necessary.

 - Debrief with the academic department DEI Faculty Leads, if applicable.